anlaperriere/ML2/README.md

 python main.py --device "cuda"
 ```

+Once the computation is done, the prediction and this best models parameters are stored in the `Best_model` folder.
 ## Retrain our best model
 \
 To retrain the best model we obtained you can run the following command on mac0S:
+\
 (note that the training took approximately 2h30 on a M1 max 32GC 32 GB RAM MacBook Pro)

 ```bash